migrx-io/mgx-terraform/README.md

 This Terraform configuration sets up a secure and scalable infrastructure in AWS including:

-- A Bastion EC2 instance to access storage nodes
+- (Optional) Bastion EC2 instance for SSH access
-- Storage EC2 instances with IAM roles to access an S3 bucket
+- Storage EC2 instances across availability zones with IAM roles for S3 access
 - Security groups for controlled access
-- An S3 bucket for storage
+- S3 buckets for object storage (1+ per pool)
 - SSH access with a shared key pair

 ## 🔧 Prerequisites